James Penny

-James Penny (died 1799) was a merchant, slave ship owner, and prominent opponent of the abolition of slavery in Liverpool, England.
-He defended the slave trade to the British Parliament.
-The famous Penny Lane has been associated with him although it is now widely regarded as of an unconnected origin.
+James Penny (died 1799) was an English merchant and slave trader who was a prominent defender of the Liverpool slave trade.
+The famous Penny Lane street in Liverpool has been associated with him although it is now widely regarded as of an unconnected origin.

 Early life

-Penny was probably not a native of Liverpool and may have been born in Ulverston.
+Penny was probably not a native of Liverpool and may have been born in Ulverston, Cumbria.
 He came to Liverpool to work as a mariner and was married to Ann Cooper in 1768.
 He is subsequently referred to as a mariner, ship's captain and merchant in Liverpool directories.